Raszbanana/customWebHooks/README.md

 To register a webhook

-make a body with "name" and "url" keys
+make a body with "name" and "url" as the keys

+example

+"name": "myWebHook"
+"url": "www.mydomain/perform-process.com"

 POST to "/register-web-hook"